wking-io/Fluture/README.md

 until it returns a Future of a complete (`{done: true}`) Iteration.

-For convenience and interoperability, the first two arguments passed to the function are functions for creating an uncomplete Iteration, and for creating a complete Iteration, respectively.
+For convenience and interoperability, the first two arguments passed to the function are functions for creating an incomplete Iteration, and for creating a complete Iteration, respectively.

 ```js